drinkbird/drinkbird.github.io/about.md

 	- Grade: 8.91 / 10
 	- First-class honours (1:1)

-### Certifications

-- Microsoft Certified Solutions Developer: Web Applications
-- Microsoft Certified Technology Specialist: Dynamics CRM 2011 Customization and Configuration

-### What is this blog about?

-As technology professionals we are constantly pushed towards producing more and faster.
-When performing under pressure we tend to cut corners, make tradeoffs that we can't really afford, and generally we treat quality as an afterthought.

-That works for a while, but soon reality catches up; instead of providing value by solving business problems, we waste our time and energy dealing with defects and regressions.
-Eventually, productivity grants to a halt and even the smallest change becomes a risky, expensive challenge.
-Exhausted from burnouts, we escape by hopping to a new job, only to find ourselves in the middle of yet another death march.

-We can do better.

-In this blog I distill some of my thoughts and experiences from the Tech Industry and literature, as well as present some practical guides and tutorials, with the intent to motivate, inspire, and help both new and seasoned technology professionals to cultivate their technical and soft skills.
-The Industry is shaped by each of us, so every improvement - either big or small - can go a long way.

 ### Why DrinkBird?

 It's the direct translation of my last name, from Greek to English.